fangyizhu/mongodb-replica-set-cookbook/README.md

 Access to AWS EC2, Autoscaling group, Route 53 and S3.
 Proper traffic rules and roles configured.

 # Attributes
-This cookbook is supposed to work with AWS Autoscaling group.
-When one node goes down, the autoscaling group would automatically stand up a new node, and this cookbook will perform all the steps required to add the new node to the replica set automatically.
-Thus a replica set can set up itself and self-heal corrupted nodes without manual setup.<br />
+This cookbook works with AWS Autoscaling group to set up a self-healing replica set.
+When one node goes down, the autoscaling group would automatically stand up a new node, and this cookbook performs all the steps required to add the new node to the replica set including set up DNS entry in Route 53.<br />
-The cookbook assumes and will make replica set name, autoscaling group name, instance name prefix, DNS record prefix identical.
+The cookbook assumes and will make replica set name, autoscaling group name, instance name prefix, Route 53 DNS record prefix identical.

 # Usage